grscheller/neovim-notes/notes/10-Configuration.md

 [What is your most productive shortcut with Vim?][61] the top-rated answer (1124 up votes) was "Your problem with Vim is that you don't grok vi."
-Likewise, you will be limited if all you do is install one of the above Neovim distributions and use it like you would Intellij or VSCode.
+Likewise, you will be limited if all you do is install one of these Neovim distributions and use it like you would Intellij or VSCode.

 Another problem arises when reverse engineering a Neovim distribution to